ucdavis-bioinformatics-training/2019_August_UCD_mRNAseq_Workshop/intro2R/Intro2R.md

 *** NOTE: a vector can only hold elements of the same type.

-## Matrices: A matrix is like and Excel sheet containing multiple rows and columns.
+## Matrices: A matrix is like an Excel sheet containing multiple rows and columns.
 It is used to combine vectors of the same type.

 ```r